 “We have no reason to tell the public anything new.”

 If the FDA cannot agree about drugs & cancer, it is hardly any wonder that physicians and patients get confused.
 Even when the agency requires cancer warnings, most people don’t know what to make of these cautions.

 Is There a Problem with Drugs & Cancer?

 The popular heartburn medicine omeprazole (Prilosec) carries a notice about abnormal cell growth and stomach tumors (carcinoids) in rats.
 Does that pose a problem for people?

 Dozens of other drugs carry some sort of cancer warning.
 They include skin creams for eczema (Elidel and Protopic) and powerful bio-tech drugs for rheumatoid arthritis (Cimzia, Enbrel, Humira and Remicade).

 When the FDA requires a cancer warning in the prescribing information, it leaves everyone in a quandary.
-If there is a real hazard, such drugs should be restricted.
-If the danger is trivial, we should be told the risks are not relevant to people so patients won’t worry needlessly.
+If the agency perceives a real hazard, shouldn’t it restrict such drugs?
+If the danger is trivial, perhaps the regulators should state that the risks are not relevant to people.
+Consequently, patients wouldn’t worry needlessly.

 We would like to read your thoughts in the comment section below.
 Are you one of those folks who say “everything causes cancer, so why worry?”
 Do you try to avoid carcinogens in your food?
 Do you ever buy organic for that reason?